axsaucedo/wcpy/README.md

 This repository contains the CLI and SDK for the WordCount Python [ wc.py ].

 `wc.py` provides a set of tools to analyse the number of occurences of words across a single or multiple documents.
-It can be accessed through the CLI, or directly through the SDK provided by the `WCExtractor` class in the `wcpy` module.
+It can be accessed through the CLI, or directly through the SDK provided by the `WCExtractor` and the `WCCore` classes in the `wcpy` module.

 For the **CLI interface quickstart** please refer to the **User Guide below**.